 Established In: 1949

-Chinese Academy of Sciences or CAS acts as the national scientific think tank that provides advisory services to the government on sensitive issues regarding the economy, social development, and, more importantly, in scientific matters.
-It is the largest research organization in the world, with over 60,000 researchers working in 114 institutes across China.
+Chinese Academy of Sciences (CAS) acts as the national scientific think tank that provides advisory services to the government on sensitive issues regarding the economy, social development, and, more importantly, in scientific matters.
+It is the largest research organization in the world, with over 100 research institutes and universities and 69,000+ full-time employees.

 7. French Alternative Energies and Atomic Energy Commission